linda038638/Midterm_unity3D/README.md

  3.1 UI
  3.2 Layer, tag, Hierarchy classfication
  3.3 Component
- 3.4 Building and export to in webGL
+ 3.4 Building and export to in webGL(html5)
- 3.5 publish to the web
+ 3.5 publish to the webG

 Reference: